Tomato Chicken Curry

 Add other ingredients like lentils, chickpeas, tofu, or veggies like mushrooms, potatoes, spinach, zucchini, peppers, etc. to make the curry wholesome.

-To make this curry in Kerala style, blend 1 cup chopped fresh coconut with 1 teaspoon fennel seeds, and ½ cup fried onions.
-Add this paste after adding the chicken to the pan along with the other ingredients mentioned in the recipe card below.
+To make this curry in Kerala style, blend 1 cup chopped fresh coconut with 1 teaspoon fennel seeds and ½ cup of fried onions.
+Add this paste after adding the chicken to the pan and the other ingredients mentioned in the recipe card below.
 You can also add a few curry leaves to this version.

 Preparation